Birth Family Search

 Adult Search for Siblings

-Adult siblings (21 years or older) seeking contact with each other will receive assistance from DHS, provided one is an adoptee.
+Adult siblings (18 years or older) seeking contact with each other may receive assistance from GARR, provided one is an adoptee.
+If the adopted person is deceased, the same sibling search service can be provided to the adult child of the deceased adoptee.

 Birth Parent Search for a Child Placed for Adoption

-If you are a birth parent who placed a child for adoption, DHS will provide assistance in establishing contact, provided the adopted child is over the age of 21 years.
-If the birth parent is deceased, parents or siblings of the deceased birth parent may receive the same services from DHS to establish contact with the adopted child.
+If you are a birth parent who placed a child for adoption, GARR may be able to obtain identifying information and/or facilitate contact, provided the adoptee is over the age of 18 years.
+Note: If the birth parent is deceased, parents or siblings of the deceased birth parent may receive the same services from GARR in order to obtain identifying information and/or to establish contact with the adoptee.

 Access to Background Information

-For the adopted individual over the age of 18, DHS will provide non-identifying information from your sealed adoption record without a court order.
-If you are under the age of 18, your adopted family must request this information.
+If you are an adult adoptee (over the age of 18), GARR may provide you with non-identifying information from your sealed adoption record without a court order.
+If you are under the age of 18, your adoptive parents must request this information in your stead.

 Biological Family Assistance

-DHS will assist a biological family in giving consent to release identifying information or to contact the adopted family with this information.
-In turn, DHS will also register the desire to have this information protected, which involves prohibiting the release of identifying birth family information from the sealed adoption record.
+DHS/GARR will assist a biological family member to register written consent for the release of identifying information or to contact the adoptive family with this information.
+DHS/GARR will also register the desire of a biological family member to have their identifying information protected; which involves prohibiting the release of identifying birth family information from the sealed adoption record.